4.9. Focus Search¶

 res, fsdict = RT.focus_search("RMS Spot Size", 12.09)

-returns two results, where the first one is a scipy.optimize.OptimizeResult
+focus_search returns two results, where the first one is a scipy.optimize.OptimizeResult

 object with information on the root finding.
-The found z-position is accessed with res.x
+The found z-position is accessed with res.x.

 The second return value includes some additional information, for instance needed for the cost plot,